maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 - Once confident, run the experiment in production
 - Have a rollback plan in place and revert once you have learned something

+Engineers get a sense of the chaos already in the system,

 ### Benefits

 - Higher confidence in the system